Aceh: Peace agreement and contemporary history

 The 2004 tsunami helped trigger a peace agreement between the GAM and the Indonesian government.
-The mood in post-Suharto Indonesia in the liberal-democratic reform period, as well as changes in the Indonesian military, helped create an environment more favorable to peace talks.
+The mood in post-Suharto Indonesia during the liberal-democratic reform period, along with changes in the Indonesian military, helped create an environment more favorable to peace talks.
 The roles of newly elected president Susilo Bambang Yudhoyono and vice president Jusuf Kalla were highly significant.
 At the same time, the GAM leadership was undergoing changes, and the Indonesian military had inflicted so much damage on the rebel movement that it had little choice but to negotiate with the central government.
 The peace talks were first initiated by Juha Christensen, a Finnish peace activist, and then formally facilitated by a Finland-based NGO, the Crisis Management Initiative led by former Finnish president Martti Ahtisaari.
 The resulting peace agreement, generally known as the Helsinki Agreement, was signed on 15 August 2005.
-Under the agreement Aceh would receive special autonomy and government troops would be withdrawn from the province in exchange for GAM's disarmament.
+Under the agreement, Aceh would receive special autonomy, and government troops would be withdrawn from the province in exchange for GAM's disarmament.
 As part of the agreement, the European Union dispatched Aceh Monitoring Mission.
 Their mission expired on 15 December 2006, following local elections.

 Aceh has been granted greater autonomy through an Aceh government law that includes special rights agreed in 2006 as well as the right of Acehnese people to establish local political parties to represent their interests.
 Human rights advocates protest that previous human rights violations in the province have not been seriously addressed.